MSPCA-Angell Headquarters

 Changes in animal growth and development brought about by genetic engineering and cloning are less predictable, more rapid, and often more debilitating than changes brought about through the traditional process of selective breeding.

 This is especially apparent with cloning.
-Success rates are incredibly low; on average, less than 10% of embryos survive to birth and a smaller percentage of those born survive to adulthood.
+Success rates are low; on average, less than 10% of embryos survive to birth and a smaller percentage of those born survive to adulthood.

 Clones are created at a great cost to animals.
 The clones that are “successful,” as well as those that do not survive and the surrogates who carry them, suffer greatly.
 Many of the cloned animals that do survive are plagued by severe health problems.